 We knew we could do better.
-Together with Julio Viera, we decided to build a big data platform that could connect profiles and online identities created by people and businesses online, and associate them with a telephone number to create an identity graph.
+Together with Julio Viera, I decided to build a big data platform that could connect profiles and online identities created by people and businesses online, and associate them with a telephone number to create an identity graph.

 Contactive patent pending big data platform to structure unstructured information and make it available in real-time as the telephone rings.
 Contactive creates an “identity graph”, a collection of all available identities associated with a telephone number.

 For me, Contactive represents the natural evolution of caller ID.
 Since most people already Google people or phone numbers to read more about them on Linkedin, Twitter, or Yelp, it only made sense that our smartphones (or a big data platform behind them) should do that work for us in real-time for every incoming call.
 Tired of missing calls because I wasn’t sure if it was my bank or a telemarketer, we started working on Contactive and successfully launched the product in April 2013.